markusritschel/mpim-icelab/README.md

 if you plan on making changes on the code.

+## Usage
+For some examples of usage, have a look at the Jupyter notebooks in `./notebooks/`.
+They explain some of the package's functionalities.

 ## Testing
 To test the code, run `make test` in the source directory.
 This will execute both the unit tests and docstring examples (using pytest).